kylenewm/Data-Science-Portfolio/README.md

 The projects presented here are an ongoing representation of my professional growth, including some earlier works on my GitHub to highlight my development over time, which has seamlessly continued into my current role at Red Ventures.

+Now settled in my current position, I plan on further developing my skillset in forecasting, Generative AI, and model deployment over the coming weeks.

 If you have any inquiries, feedback, or potential job opportunities, please feel free to reach out to me via email at kylenewman1214@gmail.com

 ## Recent Projects